-Awards and Recognition Dean's Award for an Outstanding INFO Project
+Awards and Recognition

+Dean's Award for an Outstanding iSchool Project

-The Dean's Award for an Outstanding INFO Project will be presented to an INFO student or a group of students (which includes at least one INFO student) for an outstanding design or development project completed for an INFO course.
-Projects must be nominated by a faculty member(s) and represent outstanding work that furthers understanding by offering new insights into development or design or displays excellence in applying existing state-of-the-art methods and knowledge.
+The Dean's Award for an Outstanding iSchool Project will be presented to an iSchool student or a group of students (which includes at least one iSchool student) for an outstanding design or development project completed for an iSchool course.
+Projects must be nominated by a faculty member(s) and must represent outstanding work that furthers understanding by offering new insights into development or design or displays excellence in applying existing state-of-the-art methods and knowledge.